mozilla/CCADB-Tools/API_AddUpdateIntermediateCert/README.md

 To upload a new intermediate certificate into CCADB, you must send both the PEM and its parent PEM.
 The CCADB API will parse the PEM and populate the CCADB record.

-**Mandotory Fields**: CAOwner, IntermediateCertificateName, IntermediateCertPEM, ParentCertPEM
+**Mandatory Fields**: CAOwner, IntermediateCertificateName, IntermediateCertPEM, ParentCertPEM

 ### **Request**